Mark Spain Real Estate and Opendoor both advertise cash offers and quick homes sales, but there are big differences in the way they operate.

 Opendoor charges a service fee of 5% for its iBuyer program.
 Closing costs are typically around 1%, but they can vary.
 There's no cancellation fee if you back out of the deal before closing.

-If you decide you want to stay in your house after closing, you can do so for up to 17 days with Opendoor’s extended stay program.
+If you decide you want to stay in your house after closing, you can do so for up to 17 days with Opendoor’s leaseback option.
 However, you'll be charged a daily rate in line with your home's rental value in your market.

-Repairs can be especially costly when selling to Opendoor, and they could lower your initial offer by tens of thousands of dollars.
-Unfortunately, they're impossible to predict.
+Repairs can be especially costly when selling to Opendoor, and reviews indicate they could lower your initial offer by tens of thousands of dollars.
+However, not everyone has this experience, and plenty of sellers say the costs are reasonable given the work needed on their homes.

-Opendoor will quote you a fee for repairs, which will be deducted at closing.
-You can walk away from Opendoor’s offer once you get a repair quote, but if you move ahead, you have to use Opendoor’s preferred contractors.
+Opendoor will quote you a fee for repairs in its final offer, but the repairs may not be itemized.
+You can still walk away from Opendoor’s offer once you get a repair quote, but if you move ahead, the entire amount will be deducted from your proceeds at closing.

 Customer reviews

-However, most of those reviews are from customers who listed with Mark Spain on the open market, not those who used the Guaranteed Offer program.
-In fact, we found that reviewers who tried to use the Guaranteed Offer program were much more likely to have had a negative experience.
+However, most of the positive reviews are from customers who listed with Mark Spain on the open market.
+We found that reviewers who tried to use the Guaranteed Offer program were less likely to have had a positive experience, citing misleading advertising and lower--than-expected offers.[1]
+[2] [3]

-❌ Many Guaranteed Offers customers are pressured into listing
+❌ Some Guaranteed Offers customers felt pressured into listing

 Many customers who contacted Mark Spain for its Guaranteed Offer program claimed they never received a cash offer and were pressured into listing instead.